shortbread-tiles/shortbread-docs/shortbread-website/content/customizing/_index.md

 * **Route relations**: If you want to highlight route relations (e.g. bus lines) in your map, then you have to create custom Shortbread tiles or an additional tileset.

-* **More tags for special objects**: If you want do create specialized maps requiring additional tags, then you have to create custom Shortbread tiles or an additional tileset.
+* **More tags for special objects**: If you want to create specialized maps requiring additional tags, then you have to create custom Shortbread tiles or an additional tileset.

-* **Additional tags for streets or buildings**: If you want do create specialized maps requiring additional tags for streets or buildings, then you have to create custom Shortbread tiles.
+* **Additional tags for streets or buildings**: If you want to create specialized maps requiring additional tags for streets or buildings, then you have to create custom Shortbread tiles.

 * **Other / more languages**: Currently Shortbread tiles include `name`, `name_en` and `name_de`.
 It is a goal for Shortbread 2.0 to